sclaussen/fourfours/README.md

 - No summation of a number over 500 (sum 500)
 - No square of a number over 500 (eg square 500)

+Note: Summations and factorials are only applied to integers.

 ### Precedence